 - a.
-Former Administrator Everett Woodel - b.
-Administrator Kelly Loeffler - c.
-Anyone serving in the capacity of Senior Advisor to the Acting or actual Director - 2.
-Records sufficient to identify both (a) the title of and (b) names of all participants in all Signal group message conversations of which the officials identified in part of 1 of this request have been a member since January 20, 2025. - 3.
-All guidance issued by, provided to, or otherwise in the possession of your office-including directives, instructions, directions, memoranda, policies, procedures, regulations, informal email guidance, training materials, presentations, and/or any other written guidance-(a) regarding the use and retention of ephemeral messaging platforms-including, but not limited to, Signal-and (b) issued, created, or modified since January 20, 2025.
+Acting Director Thomas Sylvester, Jr. - b.
+Anyone serving in the capacity of Senior Advisor to the Acting Director - 2.
+Records sufficient to identify both (a) the title of and (b) all participants in all Signal group message conversations of which the officials identified in part of 1 of this request have been a member since January 20, 2025.